disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Select **Create**.

-1. Once deployement is completed click on **Go to resources**
+1. Once deployment is completed click on **Go to resources**

-1. On **keyvault-<inject key="DeploymentID" enableCopy="false"/>** page copy the url and paste that URL in notepad you need this values in further tasks.
+1. On **keyvault-<inject key="DeploymentID" enableCopy="false"/>** page copy the url and paste that URL in notepad you need this value in further tasks.

    ![](./media/lab16-6.png)